Skip to content

 https://medicine.utah.edu/programs/admissions/programs/promis2u

 The mission of PROMIS2U is to prepare more physicians to enter primary care and serve in rural, tribal, and medically underserved areas in Utah.
-We recognize that physician shortages in primary care, in Utah and in the Intermountain West, are even more acute in medically underserved, rural and remote areas, and tribal/indigenous communities.
-PROMIS2U aims to provide academic support to future physicians from rural, tribal, and medically underserved backgrounds, who research shows are more likely to practice in high-need underserved communities, care for patients who identify as marginalized and practice primary care.
+Primary care physician shortages in Utah and in the mountain west are even more acute in medically underserved, rural/remote areas, and tribal/indigenous communities.

 REFUGES Program